bitnami-labs/test-vm-backend/README.md

 Demotest expects the backend just launched to work, from initial state.

+**NOTE: The start and stop delays have random durations around 10 and 5 seconds each.
+DO NOT rely on as durations and poll for completion like demotest.sh does.**

 ## CORS bypass

 This backend is intended as a quick tool to help develop a frontend quickly.